AndreaPrestia/Felis/README.md

 **Program.cs**

 For ASP NET core application add:
-Add this two lines:
 ```
 builder.AddFelisClientWeb();
 ```
-For every else .NET application add:
+For all the others .NET application add:
-Add this two lines:
 ```
 builder.AddFelisClient();
 ```